RubanSingh/Family-Tree/README.md

 ## About
 Family Tree is written in Java within Eclipse and Android Studio.
-Project taken from Family Gem base software.
+Project started on beginning of 2018.
-Author is John Ruban Singh, an Indian programmer and genealogy enthusiast.
+Author is Michele Salvador, an Italian programmer and genealogy enthusiast.